SCOTTISH CARE REQUIRES A TRANSFORMING WORKFORCE LEAD

-An exciting opportunity has arisen within Scottish Care for a Workforce Policy and Practice Lead to join the national Scottish Care team.
-This full-time post is initially from April 2019 to March 2020 with a possible extension beyond this.
-The post is remunerated at £45,000 plus agreed expenses.
+An exciting opportunity has arisen within Scottish Care for a Transforming Workforce Lead to join the national Scottish Care team.
+This full-time post is initially from October 2019 to October 2020 with a possible extension beyond this.
+The post is remunerated at £40,000 plus agreed expenses.

 Scottish Care is funded by the Scottish Government to provide independent sector engagement around workforce development, with the specific aim to ensure that ‘Social services providers in the independent sector fully contribute to the national workforce development agenda and maximise their capacity to self-manage the development of their workforce.’

 Applicants must be qualified to degree level or equivalent and have experience of working at a senior level in health or social services or a related area.
-Current knowledge of the national workforce development agenda, social care workforce regulation and qualifications, and experience of leading a learning & development function or project are desirable.
+Current knowledge of nursing practice within social care settings, knowledge of nursing and social care workforce regulation, and experience of leading a learning & development function or project are desirable.

-The consultant will operate at a national strategic level; create significant collaborations for independent care sector organisations; contribute to national policy groups and consultations; source expertise and knowledge from key stakeholders; produce reports; gather and analyse evidence; organise and deliver national workforce events and presentations and work across the sector nationally.
+The consultant will operate at a national strategic level; create significant collaborations for independent care sector organisations; contribute to national policy groups and consultations specifically on nursing; organise and deliver national workforce events and presentations and work across the sector nationally.

-The role requires skilful collaboration with key partners in the Scottish Government, Scottish Social Services Council (SSSC), Care Inspectorate, NHS Education for Scotland, local authorities, third sector and others with a requirement to attend frequent meetings and events across Scotland.
+The role requires skilful collaboration with key partners in the Scottish Government, the Chief Nursing Office Directorate, Scottish Social Services Council (SSSC), Care Inspectorate, NHS Education for Scotland, local authorities, third sector and others with a requirement to attend frequent meetings and events across Scotland.

 The contract offers a flexible, home based option and the post-holder will report to the Scottish Care Chief Executive, Dr Donald Macaskill.

-Scottish Care is the representative body for the largest group of health and social care sector independent providers across Scotland delivering residential care, day care, care at home and housing support.
+Scottish Care is a membership organisation representing the largest group of independent health and social care providers across Scotland.